Mature Masculine

 Projection Disguised as Reading Others

-• False version: Seeing your own fears, desires, or patterns in others.
+• False version: Seeing our own fears or patterns in others.

 • True reading: Sensing what is present in the other person.